 This one had an interesting mix of flight simulation screen and animatronics.
 I’m a sensitive soul and I found the Acromantula and Dementors to be too much for me and had to close my eyes 🙈 as they were quite intense.
 I mean, who WOULDN’T be freaked out by a giant spider coming to attack you and floating demons trying to suck out your soul?
 With the circular screens and motion, this ride triggered my motion sickness (again… thank you motherhood for giving me that “gift”).
-Also, when my husband went on it for the Child Switch, one of the screens pooped out on them so they were just looking at grey screens with the motion and the sounds.
+I also shut my eyes for most of this ride.
+I was done at the first spider-sighting.
+The Dementors were huge.
+I’m also typically pretty bullet proof when it comes to motion sickness.
+This ride made me feel sick.

 Moving on… when you get off of the ride, you exit into a store called Filch’s Emporium of Confiscated Goods… and if you are in some way representing your Hogwarts House, you can find an employee in your House Colours and they will teach you your House’s secret handshake!

-But my absolute favorite part of Hogsmeade was the Butterbeer in Hog’s Head.
+Do not leave Hogsmeade without trying the Butterbeer in Hog’s Head.
+There are also stands outside in the street if the line up is long.
 Oh.
 My.
 Goodness!
 I tried the slushy version, but they also offered just an iced one (and seasonally they serve it hot!).
 This drink was a sip of heaven.
 Its not too sweet (which I was worried about), but had a smooth butterscotch flavour and the “head” was creamy and somehow tasted exactly like Dulce de Leche ice cream (I don’t even know how that was possible considering it all came just from pouring the slushy, nothing else).